jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

+The A.I. can then use this number to make its move.

-If there is no *almost* winning move, the program needs to make the next best possible move: the middle, followed by any of the corners, then any remaining available blank cell on the board.
+If there is no *almost* winning move, the program needs to make the next best possible best move: the middle, followed by any of the corners, then any remaining available blank cells on the board.
 Besides an immediate winning or losing condition, which is the first thing the A.I. should check for, the fallback optimal moves can be represented in an array 'optimal_moves,' which the A.I. can iterate through for the next best move to make.

 ```
 optimal_moves = [5, 1, 3, 7, @game.board.cells.index(" ")]